 The K7XXs offer little in the way of visual charm.
 Once you get past the fact they have red highlights—where many other reference monitors are simply black, gray or silver—you’ll realize that this is just about where the aesthetic appeal ends.
 They’re built from quite plain pieces of large plastic, with a couple of brushed plastic sections and a leather head strap.

-Boy are these comfortable headphones.
+Boy, are these comfortable headphones.
 I’ve been wearing them for most of my work days for weeks now, and I’ve yet to come across a moment where I’ve even considered that my ears need a break.
 This is partly thanks to the lightweight build and elastic headband system; the leather strap slides up and down the red frame assisted by four pieces of elastic, allowing the headphones automatically adjust to the size and shape of the person’s head they’re placed on.
 It’s not a gimmick or something just for show—you might not even notice it—it’s an effective solution that adds great support.

 The other part of this comfortable design comes from the cups themselves.
 These huge discs feature a fierce combination of velour padding and memory foam—and your sensitive ears will likely fit completely inside of them.
 All you’ll feel is the soft padding on the sides of your head.

 So, they’re well-cushioned, and lightweight, which is a good thing… but with a plastic build also comes a somewhat cheap feel.
-For example: The driver enclosures themselves are a bit loose and wobbly when held.
-This is an inherent part of the design, they’re attached to a maneuverable joint so that they fold comfortably onto the head.
+The driver enclosures themselves are also a bit loose and wobbly when held.
+This is an inherent part of the design as they’re attached to a maneuverable joint so that they fold comfortably onto the head.
 Once they’re there, I have no complaints whatsoever about this specific part of the design; it just means they don’t exactly scream “premium.”
 This lack of quality is also echoed in the two pieces of plastic that surround the unit (the red bands that run from the cups over the top), which are similarly flimsy.

 All that being said, I would take a pleasant feel on the head over the hand every time, so these really are small quibbles considering the K7XX is among the comfiest headsets I’ve ever worn.